Why Rome Resources Offers a Compelling Critical Minerals Investment Opportunity

 Investment Thesis for Rome Resources

-• Maiden resource estimation scheduled for September 2025 will provide the first quantitative assessment of Rome's mineral endowment, enabling valuation benchmarking against peer companies and supporting preliminary economic analysis.
+- Maiden resource estimation, released in October 2025 provided the first quantitative assessment of Rome's mineral endowment, enabling valuation benchmarking against peer companies and supporting preliminary economic analysis.

 The tin market's favorable supply-demand dynamics provide tailwinds for development-stage projects like Bisie North, while copper's structural deficit outlook enhances the polymetallic value proposition.
 Rome's proximity to Alphamin's world-class operation partially de-risks infrastructure, community, and regulatory factors that have challenged African mining ventures, though investors must still assess DRC jurisdictional risk within their portfolio context.